Manage cloud recovery sites

 - Select the Recovery plans node.

-- Click Add and select Forest Recovery plan.
+- Click Add, and then select Forest Recovery plan.

-- Click Deploy recovery site in the forest recovery plan and select Deploy to Azure.
+- In the forest recovery plan, click Deploy recovery site, and then select Deploy to Azure.

 Delete Azure recovery site